sendSMS-RO/sendsms-woocommerce-1.1.0/readme.txt

-=== SendSMS - WooCommerce ===
+=== SendSMS ===
 Contributors: neamtua, catalinsendsms
-Tags: sms,woocommerce
+Tags: sms,woocommerce, sendsms
 Requires at least: 4.4
 Tested up to: 5.5.3
 Stable tag: 1.2.3
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Folositi solutia noastra de expedieri SMS pentru a livra informatia corecta la momentul potrivit.
-Oferiti clientilor dvs. o experienta superioara!
+Use our SMS shipping solution to deliver the right information at the right time.
+Give your customers a superior experience!

 == Description ==
-De ce ati folosi Notificari SMS?

-Simplu – este cel mai simplu si la indemana canal prin care le puteti comunica informatii despre comenzile acestora.
-SMS-ul ca si metoda de comunicare are o rata de deschidere de 95% si majoritatea sunt citite in 5 secunde de la primirea acestora.
-S-a constatat ca este de 3 ori mai productiv decat email-ul si pe departe cel mai usor de personalizat.
-De exemplu, in editarea statusului unui SMS de tip "Comanda finalizata" puteti include un cupon de reducere de 10% la urmatoarea comanda.

-Nu este nevoie decat sa deveniti creativi, iar vanzarile dumneavoastra va vor depasi asteptarile!

-Oferim o varietate de statusuri comenzi pentru o comunicare neintrerupta cu clientii dumneavoastra.

-Caracteristici:

-* Usor de instalat
-* Usor de personalizat
-* Detalii comanda: numar comanda, status comanda
+Why use SMS Notifications?

+Simple - it is the simplest and handy channel through which you can communicate information about their orders.
+SMS as a communication method has an opening rate of 95% and most are read within 5 seconds of receiving them.
+It was found to be 3 times more productive than email and by far the easiest to customize.
+For example, when the order status changes to "Complete" you can include a 10% discount coupon on the next order.

+All you have to do is get creative, and your sales will exceed your expectations!

+We offer a variety of order statuses for uninterrupted communication with your customers.

+Characteristics:

+* Easy to install
+* Easy to personalize
+* Order details: order number, order status
-* Setari extinse
+* Extended settings
-* Functioneaza cu WooCommerce 2.0+
+* Compatible with WooCommerce 2.0+
-* Toate versiunile de WordPress 4.0+ sunt suportate
+* All versions of WordPress 4.0+ are supported
-* Posibilitatea de a trimite un SMS test catre orice numar (aveti posibilitatatea sa previzualizati notificarea ce urmeaza sa fie expediata)
-* Posibilitatea de a trimite mesaje selectiv catre oricare dintre clientii care au plasat comenzi pe site-ul dvs.
+* Possibility to send a test SMS to any number (you have the possibility to preview the notification to be sent)
+* Ability to selectively send messages to any of the customers who have placed orders on your site.

 == Installation ==
-Acest modul necesita sa aveti instalat WooCommerce.
+This module requires you to have WooCommerce installed.

-1. Dezarhivati si urcati folderul wc_sendsms in folderul /wp-content/plugins/
+1. Unzip and upload the wc_sendsms folder to the folder /wp-content/plugins/
-2. Activati plugin-ul din sectiunea Plugins din admin-ul WordPress
+2. Activate the plugin in the Plugins section of the WordPress admin
-3. Configurati modulul din sectiunea SendsSMS -> Configurare
+3. Configure the module in the section SendSMS -> Configurare

 == Screenshots ==
-1. Informatii generale
+1. General informations
-2. Configurare modul
+2. Module configuration
-3. Istoric trimiteri
+3. SMS History
-4. Trimitere campanii
+4. Send campaigns
-5. Trimitere test
+5. Send test
-6. Trimitere SMS din cadrul unei comenzi
+6. Send SMS within an order

 == Changelog ==
+= 1.2.2 =
+Possibility to receive message with each new order
+Bug fixes
 = 1.1.0 =
-Update api
+API update
+Possibility to select multiple counties / products
-Posibilitatea de a selecta multiple judete / produse Bug fixes
+Bug fixes
-= 1.1.1 =
-Compatibilitate cu marketplace